 The following summary provides an overview of the eleven (11) incentive programs available through the Plan.
-The full details of each program are available in Sections 4.4 to 4.13.
+The full details of each program are available in Sections 4.4 to 4.14.

-- 1. COVID-19 Relief Grant Program: This program is intended to provide financial assistance for business owners to undertake improvements related to COVID-19 health and safety requirements, enabling them to reopen or increase business operations. - 2.
-Building Façade Improvement Grant Program: This program is intended to promote rehabilitation, restoration and improvements to building façade elements that promote high-quality design.
+- COVID-19 Relief Grant Program: This

+program is intended to provide financial

+assistance for business owners to

+undertake improvements related to

+COVID-19 health and safety requirements,

+enabling them to reopen or increase

+business operations.

+- Building Façade Improvement Grant

+Program: This program is intended to

+promote rehabilitation, restoration and

+improvements to building façade elements

+that promote high-quality design.

+- 3. Parking Area and Landscaping Improvement Grant Program: This program is intended to assist with optimizing the quality of off-street parking and promote a greener and more aesthetically pleasing streetscape by providing for landscaping and parking area improvements.

+- 4. Signage Improvement Grant Program:This program is intended to encourage and facilitate the improvement of signage in the Town, including the installation of permanent signs.

+- Accessibility Improvements Grant

+Program: This program is intended to assist businesses with improving the accessibility of their buildings in accordance with the Accessibility for Ontarians with Disabilities Act, 2005.

+- Commercial and Retail Market Study

+Grant Program: This program is intended

+to provide financial assistance to property

+owners to undertake market studies to

+support and inform retail and commercial

+business opportunities.

-- 3. Parking Area and Landscaping Improvement Grant Program: This program is intended to assist with optimizing the quality of off-street parking and promote a greener and more aesthetically pleasing streetscape by providing for landscaping and parking area improvements. - 4.
-Signage Improvement Grant Program: This program is intended to encourage and facilitate the improvement of signage in the Town, including the installation of permanent signs. - Accessibility Improvements Grant Program: This program is intended to assist businesses with improving the accessibility of their buildings in accordance with the Accessibility for Ontarians with Disabilities Act, 2005. - 6.
-Commercial and Retail Market Study Grant Program: This program is intended to provide financial assistance to property owners to undertake market studies to support and inform retail and commercial business opportunities. - 7.
-Planning, Building and Demolition Fee Grant Program: This program is intended to offset the cost of Town planning application, building permit and demolition permit fees that are incurred through the development application and approval process.
-Only Town fees are eligible for this program. - Temporary Mobile Public Market Grant Program: This program is intended to support new and existing business owners to establish temporary entertainment, retail and gathering spaces in Town.
+- 7. Planning, Building Permit and Demolition Fee Grant Program: This program is intended to offset the cost of Town planning application, building permit and demolition permit fees that are incurred through the development application and approval process.
+Only Town fees are eligible for this program.

+- 8. Temporary Mobile Public Market Grant Program: This program is intended to support new and existing business owners to establish temporary entertainment, retail and gathering spaces in Town.

-- 9. Brownfield Redevelopment Grant Program: This program is intended to encourage the remediation, rehabilitation, and redevelopment of brownfield sites in the Town. - 10.
-Affordable Housing Studies Grant Program: This program is intended to assist property developers with the development of new affordable housing through the funding of background/supporting studies. - 11.
-Tax Increment Grant Program: This program is intended to help offset the costs for property owners undertaking redevelopment where the property assessment increases as a result of development, redevelopment, or major improvement, and there is a subsequent increase in municipal property taxes.
+- Brownfield Redevelopment Grant Program: This program is intended to encourage the remediation, rehabilitation, and redevelopment of brownfield sites in the Town. - 10.
+Tax Increment Grant Program: This program is intended to help offset the costs for property owners undertaking redevelopment where the property assessment increases as a result of development, redevelopment, or major improvement, and there is a subsequent increase in municipal property taxes. - 11.
+Green Initiatives Grant Program: This program is intended to assist businesses with undertaking green initiatives that improve energy savings, water efficiency, CO2 emissions reduction, indoor environmental quality and stewardship of resources.